Failed Low-e coating removal? - Residential

 Best way to clean Low-E coated glass? - Window Warriors

 First, let's determine if it is exposed hard coat Low Emissivity or not.
-Some manufacturers, commercial and residential, are offering a "triple Low-E" coating, that has both inside surfaces of the IG unit and either the exterior (Side 1) or interior (Side 4) with a Low-E coating.
-Side 1 coatings would be in warm weather zones, side 4 coatings would be in cold weather zones.
-(Placement of "normal" single side 2 or 3 Low-E coating is also determined by where you live)
+Some manufacturers, commercial and residential, are offering a "triple Low-E" coating, which includes both inside surfaces of the IG unit and either the exterior (Side 1) or interior (Side 4) with a Low-E coating.
+Side 1 coatings are used in warm weather zones, while side 4 coatings are used in cold weather zones.
+(The placement of "normal" single side 2 or 3 Low-E coating is also determined by your location).

 OK - confused yet?
 Don't be.
 If you are dealing with an exposed Low-E coating, it can be cleaned, even post-construction non-routine cleaning.
-The thing to remember is NO METAL IMPLEMENTS (razors, steel or bronze wool) ever .
-The "don't use a squeegee' directions are written by folks that do not understand how a squeegee operates, and should be ignored.
-How do you tell? usually exposed Low-E has a very "draggy" feel to it - whether you are using a squeegee or t-bar - or even a damp microfiber towel - the surface with exposed Low-E will have a noticeable drag affect.
+Just remember, NO METAL IMPLEMENTS (razors, steel or bronze wool) should be used, ever.
+The "don't use a squeegee" directions are written by folks who do not understand how a squeegee operates and should be ignored.
+How do you tell?
+Usually, exposed Low-E has a very "draggy" feel to it - whether you are using a squeegee or t-bar - or even a damp microfiber towel - the surface with exposed Low-E will have a noticeable drag effect.

-Step 1 - GET A DAMAGE WAIVER SIGNED OR WALK THE HELL AWAY.
+Step 1: GET A DAMAGE WAIVER SIGNED OR WALK AWAY.
 NO MONEY, NO JOB IS WORTH EXPOSING YOUR COMPANY TO POTENTIAL PROBLEMS.
-There is a great waiver at IWCA.org, also Mike Draper @ Window Cleaner Safety has a great one.
+There is a great waiver at IWCA.org, and Mike Draper @ Window Cleaner Safety has a great one.
 If you do not have a waiver that you use regularly, you are walking a legal tightrope.
-Have fun with that.
+Proceed with caution.

-Step 2.
-Things SAFE for exposed Low-E coatings; White pads and red pads.
-Chemicals USUALLY safe for exposed Low-E - TEST FIRST - Oil-Flo, Barkeeper's friend, Cera-Brite cooktop cleaner, Bon-Ami, Unger Rub-Out, abc Hard Water Stain remover, acetone.
+Step 2: Things SAFE for exposed Low-E coatings include white pads and red pads.
+Chemicals USUALLY safe for exposed Low-E - TEST FIRST - include Oil-Flo, Barkeeper's Friend, Cera-Brite cooktop cleaner, Bon-Ami, Unger Rub-Out, abc Hard Water Stain remover, and acetone.

-Step 3.
-Pricing for non-routine cleaning of exposed Low-E coatings needs to be at a minimum three times normal rate for non-routine cleaning, as the labor and chem costs can get very high.
+Step 3: Pricing for non-routine cleaning of exposed Low-E coatings should be at least three times the normal rate for non-routine cleaning, as the labor and chemical costs can get very high.
 If they aren't willing to pay it, and you are CERTAIN it is exposed Low-E, not just an IG unit with a "Low-E" round sticker on it, walk away.
-You WILL lose your ass not charging a premium's premium for cleaning this stuff.
+You WILL lose money if you don't charge a premium for cleaning this stuff.

-Any other questions on this or all glass related issues, feel free to contact me direct.
+Any other questions on this or related glass issues, feel free to contact me directly.

 0